nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >
 > **⚠️Warnings:**
 >- All fields must be supplied in the command, not just the ones you wish to edit.
->- This action is irreversible, once the command has been entered, the activity would be immediately edited.
+>- This action is irreversible.
+The activity is edited immediately after entering this command.

 <br>